openMF/mobile-wallet/README.md

 ## Building the Code

-1. Clone the repository using HTTP : git clone https://github.com/openMF/mobile-wallet.git
+1. Clone the repository using HTTP: git clone https://github.com/openMF/mobile-wallet.git

 2. Open Android studio

 3. Click on 'Open an existing android studio project'

-4. Browse to the directory where you cloned mobile-wallet repo and click OK.
+4. Browse to the directory where you cloned the mobile-wallet repo and click OK.

 5. Let Android studio import the project